jet-inigo/performance-predictor/README.md

 # performance-predictor

-A regression model that predicts the academic performance of university students
+Regression and Classification models that predict the academic performance of university students at a Columbian University.

+Please refer to the final code at `CS441_final_project_solution.ipynb`.